Old Queens

 American Institutions and Politics

-Students will also pursue 15 credits of Political Science electives
+Students need to pursue 15 additional credits of Political Science electives

 • 12 credits must be 300- of 400- level courses